-5 Useful SEO Insights You Can Learn from Google Analytics
+6 Useful SEO Insights You Can Learn from Google Analytics

-You can gain a tremendous amount of SEO and marketing insights from Google Analytics.
+A wealth of SEO insights can be gleaned from analyzing Google Analytics.

-These helpful insights can help you to discover what opportunities exist for optimizing the overall performance of your site.

-Ranging from engagement metric insights to conversion metrics and more, there is no shortage of knowledge to be gained.
+Looking at Analytics on a consistent basis can help to identify not only performance issues but also optimization opportunities.

-Check out five of these actionable insights you can learn from Google Analytics and see how you may be able to apply them to improve your SEO.
+Check out six of these high-level, actionable insights that you can easily assess and apply to improve your organic strategy.

 1. Custom Segments